-The I TRY IT programme is an initiative of the ISBT Academy and is led by members of the Transfusion-Transmitted Infectious Disease (TTID) and Clinical Transfusion (CT) Working Parties.
+The I TRY IT 2024 programme is an initiative of the ISBT Academy and is led by members of the Transfusion-Transmitted Infectious Disease (TTID), Clinical Transfusion (CT) and Red cell immunohaematology Working Parties (WP).

 There are 4 main objectives for the I TRY IT programme: